 The Q&A is part of the global guide to cartel leniency.
 Areas covered include an overview of leniency and immunity, the applicable procedure, relevant regulatory authorities, and conditions to be satisfied.
-Also covered are immunity from civil fines to individuals, the scope of leniency, circumstances when leniency may be withdrawn, leniency plus, confidentiality and disclosure, and proposals for reform.
+Also covered are immunity from civil fines to individuals, the scope of leniency, circumstances when leniency may be withdrawn, leniency plus, confidentiality and disclosure, whistleblower tools and protections, and proposals for reform.